Astra-API/slate/source/includes/getting_started.md

 }
 ```

+You can authenticate by specifying a header named `x-astra-api-key` with the value `Bearer {KEY}`, where you replace "KEY" with the value of your API key.
+For example, if the API key you created in the previous step was `kadjfasfl.KjUBAhdIafaDFSCsajfaIowSADxkaw`, you would include the header displayed to the right.

 Requests to the public market data endpoints do not require any additional authentication beyond your Astra API key.
-Private endpoints also you to authenticate.

-### More Info

-- For information on self-hosting the Astra API on your own servers, [see below](#self-hosting).
+Private endpoints also require you to provide your exchange API keys for the specific exchange(s) you are trading on.
+More info on how to do this will be released once we enable support for private endpoints (currently in development).